cruising-altitude/SimpleModern/README.md

 ## Change log

++ 1.1.12 (2025-01-23): Minor positioning errors corrected, following the last round of updates
 + 1.1.11 (2025-01-21):
   + Clicking on the primary button inside a modal gives a clear "Processing..." indication while processing whatever it is instructed to fulfil.
 This is a critical UI provision as most CRUD operations take place in a modal.
 The message can be customised or be made blank depending on the nature of the modal.
   + Given the increasing adoption of ultrawide monitors, there is now a convenient way to set the maximum content width in order to prevent content from uncontrollably stretching across the entire screen, thereby ensuring a better-composed look.
 In App.OnStart, two new UI constants handle this behaviour: ui.CanvasWidth (integer) and ui.ForceFullScreenWidth (boolean).